loginom/loginom-help-en-omegat/data/processors/transformation/cross-table.md

 %/spoiler%

-* **Group of values**: if the new values appear in the source field from the moment of the last node configuration, in this case, with the enabled *Other* flag, measures for such values will be aggregated in the *Other* column.
-The enabled *Null* flag displays the field data with null values in the output data set.
+* **Group of values**: if the new values appear in the source field from the moment of the last node configuration, in this case, with the enabled *Other* checkbox, measures for such values will be aggregated in the *Other* column.
+The enabled *Null* checkbox displays the field data with null values in the output data set.
 Measures for them will be aggregated in the *Null values* column.

 The lower wizard part includes the *General Columns Settings* area that has the following parameters: